-BHS 2110 - Growth and Development: Lifespan 2 Credit hours
+BHS 2110 - Growth and Development: Lifespan

 Provides the student with an understanding of the physical, psychological, and social development and needs, as well as the developmental tasks of the child through school age, adolescent, young adult, middle aged and elderly.
 This course provides the foundation for understanding the well individual across the lifespan.
-'C' grade policy applies.
+"C" grade policy applies.